spacetelescope/drizzlepac/doc/source/mast_data_products/hap-parameters.rst

     The different fit geometries tried in alignment as well as their minobj value, which specifies the number of fits required for a successful fit.
 For pipeline products, the fitgeometry value is ignored and defaults to a fit geometry of "rshift".
     This is specficed as a default for perform_fit() function in align_utils.
 The value for minobj, however, is used.

-run_align additional related parameters
-"""""""""""""""""""""""""""""""""""""""

-fit quality category:
+fit quality categories
+""""""""""""""""""""""

 1 = valid solution with rms < 10 mas
 2 = Valid but compromised solution with rms < 10 mas
 3 = Valid solution with RMS >= 10 mas
 4 = Valid but compromised solution with RMS >= 10 mas
 5 = Not valid solution

 generate_source_catalogs